US state privacy laws impose significant requirements on businesses with considerable legal and technical implications.

 You can also manually permanently remove a category by deleting the service from the “Recently deleted” services tile in the Privacy Policy Generator.

-Our Privacy and Cookie Policy Generator, together with our Privacy Controls and Cookie Solution helps you to comply with this CCPA/CPRA requirement.
+Our Privacy and Cookie Policy Generator, together with our Privacy Controls and Cookie Solution helps you comply with this CCPA/CPRA requirement.

 To do so: